How to Sue a Home Warranty Company: Small Claims Court Guide

 How Arbitration Clauses Affect Your Options

 Most home warranty contracts contain mandatory arbitration clauses, which require disputes to be resolved by a private arbitrator rather than in court.
-By signing your contract, you've typically waived your right to sue in civil court for covered disputes.
-Courts consistently enforce these clauses, and attempts to bypass them are usually shut down via motions to compel arbitration.
+The Federal Arbitration Act creates a strong national policy favoring enforcement, so courts will typically compel arbitration if you try to sue in civil court for covered disputes.

 Arbitration